 “Then Alicia worked diligently to develop courses and guide them through the approval process.
 You can imagine the challenge she faced since no one in her department is familiar with ASL, and usually faculty who have expertise in a particular area are the ones to build new courses.”

-Eventually, the ALS classes were approved and Slusser and Dr. Bill Atwell, a local college professor and member of the deaf community, were enlisted to teach the classes.
+Eventually, the ALS classes were approved and Slusser was enlisted to teach them.

 Slusser first started taking ASL classes in ninth grade to satisfy a foreign language requirement.
 “I had an amazing teacher who inspired me to blend my two passions together, working with children and signing, to become a teacher of the deaf and hard of hearing,” she said.